hienduyph/Oxford-DeepNLP-2017/README.md

 # Oxford DeepNLP 2017
-This repo contains all lectures slides, videos and my solutions for practices.
+This repo contains all lectures slides, videos and my solutions for practices (using TensorFlow)

 ## Course Materials
 - Lecture 1a: Introductions